ifiokjr/ads/README.md

         segmentIds: [1,2], // Genie Segment ids

         orderId: {
             selector: '#orderId', // A jQuery Selector for the order ID from the completion page -- REQUIRED (will default to timestamp if left blank)
             mask: 'number', // string from selection of [number, all, capitals]-- OPTIONAL
             regex: /[0-9]/,
         },

+        productPages: {
+            selector: '#product-id', // A jQuery Selector for the productPage ID from the product pages
+            default: '0', // The value to use when nothing found -- OPTIONAL
+            page: { // the page where this can be stored from (if left blank defaults to completion page) -- OPTIONAL
+                params: {},
+                urls: ['www.awesome.com/products/*']
+            },
+            regex: /[0-9]+\.[0-9]+/g
+        },

+        basketPages: {
+            selectors: {
+                productId: 'td>tr',
+                productPrice: 'td>tr:first',
+            }
+            page: { // the page where this can be stored from (if left blank defaults to completion page) -- OPTIONAL
+                params: {},
+                urls: ['www.awesome.com/cart']
+            },
+            regex: /[0-9]/g
+        }

         orderValue: {
             selector: '#orderValue', // A jQuery Selector for the order ID from the completion or checkout pages (uses localstorage). -- REQUIRED
             default: '0', // The value to use when nothing found -- OPTIONAL